A Bible study with Jeffrey J. Harrison

-For who in the cloud of stars compares to the LORD?
+For who in the cloud of stars compares to Yhwh?

 God is viewed with terror in a council of the holy ones,

-This is important because the angels or gods were connected with the stars and planets in ancient times, just as they still are in a watered-down form in modern astrology and ufology.
-And this is the only way to make sense of the poetic parallelism here, in which the council of the gods is compared to the appearance of the stars in the sky: a council over which our God reigns supreme.
+This is important because these angels or gods were understood to be connected with the stars and planets in ancient times, just as they still are in a watered-down form in modern astrology and ufology.
+This makes sense of the poetic parallel in Psa.
+89:6, in which the council of the gods is compared to the appearance of the stars in the sky: a council over which the true God reigns supreme.

 Israel alone claimed that the old high God was still king, and that he is the only true God.
-Israel also identified the mastermind of the heavenly rebellion as Satan, a fallen angel, the enemy of the human race (see Isa.
-14:12-14, which mentions the “mount of assembly” in the far north, the traditional place of the divine council; see also Eze.
-28:14,16 which mentions this same “mountain of God”).
-Because of Satan’s rebellion, the world was brought into spiritual darkness, despite the fact that God has never ceased to reign as King, as the book of Job clearly affirms.
+Israel also identified the mastermind of the heavenly rebellion as Satan, a fallen angel, the enemy of the human race.
+Because of Satan’s rebellion, the world was brought into spiritual darkness, despite the fact that God has never ceased to reign as King.

 This time when the council gathers, Satan entices God to allow him to attack Job’s person.

-2:2: “And YHVH said to the Adversary [Satan], ‘From where do you* come?’
-And the Adversary [Satan] answered YHVH and said, ‘From roaming around on the earth and walking back and forth on it.’
+2:2: “And Yhwh said to the Adversary [Satan], ‘From where do you* come?’
+And the Adversary [Satan] answered Yhwh and said, ‘From roaming around on the earth and walking back and forth on it.’”

-Satan, as the prosecuting attorney of heaven, searches the earth for someone to accuse before God, as we saw in chapter 1.
+Satan, as the prosecuting attorney of heaven, spent his time searching the earth for someone to accuse before God (1 Pet.
+5:8).

-2:6: “And YHVH said to the Adversary [Satan], ‘Look, he is in your* hand, however you* will preserve his soul [that is, you may not kill him].’
+2:6: “And Yhwh said to the Adversary [Satan], ‘Look, he is in your* hand; however you* will preserve his soul [that is, you may not kill him].’

 2:8: “And he took a potsherd [that is, a piece of broken pottery] to scrape himself with it, and he was sitting in the middle of the ashes.”

 What a horrible experience!
 There is Job, famous, upright Job, sitting among the ashes, scraping his disfigured skin with a broken piece of pottery.
-Both the ashes and the broken pottery put us directly in the garbage dump of an ancient city or village.
+Both the ashes and the broken pottery identify this as the garbage dump of the village.
 In these dumps, as in many parts of the world today, refuse was constantly being burned, resulting in all the ash.
-Because of the continual burning and the refuse, the main garbage dump in Jerusalem, in the Gehinnom valley, was used both by Jesus and the Jewish rabbis as an image of hell (Gehenna in the original language of Matt.
-5:22, 29, 30, etc.).
+In Jerusalem, because of the continual burning and all the refuse, the main garbage dump in the Gehinnom valley was used by Jesus and the rabbis as an image of eternal punishment (Gehenna in the original language of Matt.
+5:22, 29-30, etc.).
 Lepers tended to congregate in these dumps, as with the poor in many countries today, hoping to find some sliver of food to keep themselves alive.
 They were not allowed to enter the city or village because of the fear of infection, in a day when antibiotics were unavailable.
 So the message to us is that Job, a leper, is now living the hellish existence of an outcast, separated by his disease from all normal human life.

 2:10: “And he said to her, ‘You speak as one of the foolish women speak!
 Besides, should we receive the good from Elohim, and not receive the bad?’
 In all this, Job did not sin with his lips.”